Visit Masjid e No Gonbad

 To get to No Gonbad Mosque (also written Noh Gumbad), I crossed a typical Afghan residential area on a dirt road towards endless poppy fields.
 Since I didn’t know where its exact location was, I asked instructions on a nearby military roadblock.

 The Samanid-style building, despite being in very poor condition, is very interesting as we can still notice many of the original decorations engraved on the walls.
 There is fine decor of Greek and Buddhist influences.
 Very nice.

-NOTE: Read the interesting article Haji Piyada Mosque by the World Monuments Fund.
+Read the page: Haji Piyada Mosque by the World Monuments Fund.